micheles/papers/PITCHME.md

          obj = f[key]
 ```

-We are converting our input files from XML to HDF5.
+- right now we are converting our input files from XML to HDF5

-*It is free, with AGPL licence, you can use it :-)*
+- USGS will provide ShakeMaps in HDF5 format
+- if you are not using HDF5, you should ;-)